What is the purpose of SDG 13?

 SDG 13 takes urgent action to combat climate change and its impacts.

-Global warming continues to break annual records, with the strongest storms, hottest year, longest drought and more.
+Global warming continues to break annual records, with the strongest storms, hottest years, longest droughts and more.
 The arctic ice is melting at an alarming rate, and the global average sea level rose 19 cm between 1901 and 2010.

 Currently, the average annual losses from tsunamis, tropical cyclones and flooding amount to hundreds of billions of dollars.

 If not curved, global climate change will threaten the wellbeing of billions of people around the globe.